coala/documentation/Developers/Newcomers_Guide.rst

 .. note::

     Wait until the reviewer has already reviewed your whole Pull Request and has labeled it ``process/wip``.
-Else, if you push again and his comments disappear, it can be considered rude.
+Else, if you push again and their comments disappear, it can be considered rude.

 .. note::